yumin-chen/radipan/README.md

 ### • Why use Radipan?

-Radipan supports the widely adopted inline `css` prop syntax, making it compatible with other libraries like Emotion.js and Stitches.js.
+Radipan supports the widely adopted inline `css` prop syntax that made popular by libraries like [Emotion.js](https://emotion.sh/docs/css-prop) and [Stitches.js](https://stitches.dev/docs/overriding-styles#the-css-prop).
 This means you can easily migrate to Radipan, enabling static extraction of CSS at build time, while requiring minimal changes to your existing codebase.

 ### • Why not just use PandaCSS directly?

-In addition to the inline `css` prop syntax, Radipan's CSS extractor script also executes your code and builds your application's virtual DOM tree during the build process.
+In addition to the inline `css` prop API, Radipan's CSS extractor script also executes your code and builds your application's virtual DOM tree during the build process.
 This additional context allows Radipan to provide additional features like _Recipe Shaking_ and better handle dynamic values within `css` prop, such as referenced values, including runtime references (e.g., values from hooks), which PandaCSS cannot handle very well.

-### • Does Radipan support JSX?

-Yes, Radipan fully supports JSX.
-You can use the exported `jsx` API as the JSX factory for your project, similar to the `jsx` API provided by `@emotion/react`.
-However, we recommend using Radipan without JSX as an all-in-JS solution to avoid XML/HTML syntax in your codebase.

 ## Setup